-Students transferring to Wells College and have demonstrated academic excellence in their college coursework with a cumulative grade point average of at least 3.0 will qualify for a Transfer Scholarship, awarded for each year of study at Wells.
-Recipients and amounts are determined by the Admissions Committee.
+Students must have a cumulative grade point average of 3.0 or better to qualify for the Transfer Scholarship.
 Transfer students who are members of the two-year college honor society Phi Theta Kappa will automatically receive a bonus scholarship with proof of PTK membership submitted with admissions application.

 Wells Grants are supported by the Wells College endowment and by gifts and grants it receives from generous friends of the College.
 All Wells Grants are awarded based on the information provided on the student’s federal student aid application (FAFSA).
 These funds are for undergraduate, full-time students only; they are awarded by the Admissions Committee.
 If your family situation does not change from year to year, your Well Grant will not change in subsequent years.
 Funding that allows us to award Wells Grants and Scholarships are comprised of many of the funds listed below.

-All students may apply for an on-campus job through the Office of Experiential Learning and Career Services.
+All students may apply for an on-campus job through the Office of Academic and Career Advising.
 Students must complete an employment application and interview successfully to receive a job placement.
 Wage is determined by the nature of the job and the qualifications of the applicant.